How's Your Score?

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-Knowing the ways you can raise your FICO score, you're one step closer to becoming a homeowner.
-Know that when it's time to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
+Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
 With the help of Silver International Realty, Inc., shopping for a mortgage is sure to go more smoothly so you, too, can achieve home ownership.